Menu

 The simulator is easy to use, and external PC flight controls can be added.
 It also comes pre-loaded with several models of aircraft that are equipped with realistic flight characteristics.
 To enhance the experience, the operator can choose from a variety of scenarios, locations, and flight conditions.

-Many aviation enthusiasts use X-Plane to keep their skills sharp.
 In fact, the Federal Aviation Administration (FAA) has seen the benefits of exercising your muscle memory for emergency procedures in a simulated environment.
 The FAA stated, “Flight simulation software on your home computer or personal electronic device can also help you practice handling a variety of malfunctions and failures.”

 Flying is much more mental than physical, and it requires confidence to command an aircraft.
 Most pilots gain confidence through their experience and practice.
 Still, the greatest aviators spend the time to create the muscle memory needed to act when danger arises.